 With the Amex Platinum card, you can:

 - Earn 5x Amex Membership Rewards points for booking flights directly through the airline with American Express Travel.
 Starting January 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year.

 - Earn 5x Amex Membership Rewards points prepaid hotels booked with American Express Travel

 - Earn up to $200 in annual U.S. Uber credits per calendar year (with some restrictions).

 And Amex Business Platinum cardholders get these exclusive benefits:

-- Earn 1.5X AMEX Membership Rewards points on single purchases of $5,000+ (up to 1 million points per calendar year) and on eligible purchases in key business categories.
+- 1.5x Amex Membership Rewards points on single purchases of $5,000+ (on up to $2 million of these purchases per calendar year) and on eligible purchases in key business categories.

 - Get 35% of your points back for flights, ALL first class or business class flights, including coach tickets, booked with your selected airline through the Amex travel portal using Pay With Points (up to 500,000 points back per calendar year)

-The personal version of the Amex Platinum card has a $550 annual fee (See Rates & Fees), and the small business version has a $595 annual fee ($695 if application is received on or after 01/13/2022) (See Rates & Fees).
+The personal version of the Amex Platinum card has a $695 annual fee (See Rates & Fees), and the small business version has a $595 annual fee ($695 if application is received on or after 01/13/2022) (See Rates & Fees).
 Neither annual fee is waived the first year.
 But the statement credits, lounge access, and valuable welcome bonuses can make paying the annual fee worth it!

 At these lounges, you can enjoy terrific perks, like tasty buffet-style meals and premium cocktails.
 And cardholders can bring along two guests for free to experience the benefits too!